 - 1/2 tsp. vanilla extract

-Place lavender mixture in large bowl with remaining sugar and butter.
-Cream together until smooth.
-Add vanilla.
+- Add butter to a stand mixer fitted with a paddle attachment and beat at medium speed for 1-2 minutes.
+Add lemon/lavender sugar, remaining granuated sugar and vanilla and beat for 2 minutes until light and fluffy.
 Add dry ingredients to butter mixture until it forms a dough.
 Shape into a disk and wrap tightly in plastic wrap.
 Refrigerate for 30 minutes.

-Line a large baking sheet with parchment paper.
+- Line a large baking sheet with parchment paper.
 Set aside.
 Roll the dough out to 1/4 inch thickness.
 Cut into shapes (I used a 1 3/4 inch cutter) and place on prepared sheet.
-Sprinkle with some pure cane sugar, then place in the freezer for 15 minutes.
+Sprinkle with some pure cane sugar if desired, then place in the freezer for 15 minutes.